The Investment Treaty Arbitration Review: Covered Investors

 The nationality of a natural person is typically established in the IIAs by reference to the domestic legislation of the state whose nationality is claimed.8 For example, the Czech Republic–Switzerland BIT defines investors as 'natural persons who are nationals of that Contracting Party in accordance with its laws'.9

-Under domestic laws there are generally two accepted criteria to determine the nationality of an individual: (1) the nationality of one or both parents of the natural person (ius sanguinis); or (2) the place of birth of the individual (ius soli).10 The domestic laws of most countries adhere to one or both of these criteria in regulating the concept of nationality.
+Under domestic laws, there are generally two accepted criteria to determine the nationality of an individual: (1) the nationality of one or both parents of the natural person (ius sanguinis); or (2) the place of birth of the individual (ius soli).10 The domestic laws of most countries adhere to one or both of these criteria in regulating the concept of nationality.

 In some investor definitions, the contracting parties extend protection not only to their nationals but also to those who qualify as permanent residents under their domestic laws.
-For example, the Canada–Trinidad Tobago BIT defines investors from Canada as 'any natural person possessing the citizenship of or permanently residing in Canada in accordance with its laws'.13
+For example, the Canada–Trinidad Tobago BIT defines 'investors from Canada' as 'any natural person possessing the citizenship of or permanently residing in Canada in accordance with its laws'.13

-A few IIAs have included additional requirements an investor must satisfy to meet the nationality definition, such as requirements of residence or domicile.
+A few IIAs have included additional requirements that an investor must satisfy to meet the nationality definition, such as requirements of residence or domicile.
 For example, the Germany–Israel BIT provides that the term 'nationals' means, with respect to Israel, 'Israeli nationals being permanent residents of the State of Israel'.14

 Natural persons who have the nationalities of both contracting states

 One complicating factor that arises is investors having the nationality of both state parties to the treaty under their respective laws; for example, a dual national of Italy and Panama makes an investment in Panama and brings a claim under the Italy–Panama BIT.
 In those instances, there are two possibilities: (1) the applicable IIA addresses and resolves whether a dual national can bring claims against the host state; or (2) the IIA is silent on this issue.
-Where the IIA is silent, tribunals have applied different approaches, and looked to the applicable IIA, the applicable arbitration rules, and customary international law to determine whether a dual national is allowed to bring a claim against a state of one of its nationalities.
+Where the IIA is silent, tribunals have applied different approaches and looked to the applicable IIA, the applicable arbitration rules and customary international law to determine whether a dual national is allowed to bring a claim against a state of one of its nationalities.